Learn how to make a sourdough starter from scratch with this easy recipe and start baking sourdough bread in no time!

 - Glass jar

 - Baker's Scale

-- Perform Float Test: After the starter has doubled in size on day 7, drop 1 tablespoon of the starter into a glass of room temperature water.
-If the starter floats, it is a good indication that it is ready to bake.
-If it sinks, continue feeding and discarding 2 more days and perform the float test again.
+- When the starter has doubled in size, drop a tablespoon into a jar of room temperature water.
+If it floats, it a good indication it is ready to bake with.
+If it drops to the bottom keep feeding and try again.

 Frequently asked questions

 You can use stainless steel utensils to stir sourdough starter.
 Reactive metals you'll want to avoid are aluminum and copper.

 In order to keep the acidity levels in balance and to keep from having too much starter, a portion of it must be removed before feeding.
 Use the discarded starter in discard recipes in order to avoid food waste.